 There are over 500 book categories on Amazon.
 Select yours carefully to make sure it really represents what you're writing about.
 This gives your book the best chance of reaching readers who will really want to read your novel.

 To become a best-seller in a particular hour, you only need to sell as many copies as possible within that hour.
 Arrange to have your supporters purchase simultaneously to amplify this effect.

 3. Develop a Platform Based on Thought Leadership

 Both fiction and non-fiction authors can and should use this strategy.
-A "platform" or "tribe" is a group of readers who just love what you write and who trust you as an authority on your specialist subject, whether that's in fiction or non-fiction.
+A "platform" or "tribe" is a group of readers who love what you write and who trust you as an authority on your specialist subject, whether that's in fiction or non-fiction.
 If you build a solid tribe, you can rely on them to buy your books.

 To develop your platform, create a blog and turn it into a hub of all your online activities, including social media feeds, an archive of columns on publications, and personal or professional information.
-Communicate with your tribe on a daily basis.
+Communicate with your tribe on a daily basis through social media and by building an email list.
 Be approachable.
-Use an alter ego persona, if necessary.

 4. Create a Strong Personal Brand

 Create a distinguishing feature that serves as a tagline wherever you go.
-Perhaps you're Susan Smith the Dolphin Whisperer Motivational Speaker or Dave Jones the One-Book-Per-Week Writing Coach, so people won't confuse you with other Susan Smiths and Dave Joneses.
+Perhaps you're Susan Smith the Dolphin Whisperer Motivational Speaker or Dave Jones the One-Book-Per-Week Writing Coach.
+Creating a tagline means people won't confuse you with other Susan Smiths and Dave Joneses.

 5. Use Proven Best-Selling Archetypes